-IST 1724 - Programming in Python
+IST 1724 - Programming in Python, 4 cr.

 This course is designed to provide an introduction to programming concepts and data informatics using Python through lecture and a series of practical hands-on exercises.
+Prerequisite: None Corequisite: None

-IST 1764 - Programming in Python II
+IST 1764 - Programming in Python II, 4 cr.